 What Is Kennel Cough?

 The disease can be caused by any one or combination of several different infectious agents.
 The most common culprits are bacteria called Bordetella bronchiseptica, the canine parainfluenza virus, and the canine adenovirus-2 (CAV-2).
-These agents attach themselves to the delicate hair-like cilia in the dog's trachea, or actually cause the removal of the cilia.
+These agents attach themselves to the delicate hair-like cilia in the dog's trachea or actually cause the removal of the cilia.

 Cilia normally protect the tracheobronchial tract by clearing away irritants like bacteria and other microorganisms with wave-like motions similar to wind moving a grassy field.
 When they are destroyed—or the agent can't be dislodged from remaining cilia—the protective mechanism breaks down, resulting in further irritation to the puppy's respiratory tract.

-Infection spreads through the saliva and nasal secretions.
+The infection spreads through the saliva and nasal secretions.
 It can happen by direct nose-to-nose contact when your puppy sniffs another infected dog.
 However, coughing also transmits the agents through the air from one dog to another.
 Signs develop four to six days following exposure, which is another good reason to quarantine new puppies.

 Signs of Kennel Cough

 The typical sign of kennel cough is, in fact, a chronic high-pitched honking cough.
 It can easily be prompted by excitement, drinking, or gentle pressure applied to the base of the puppy’s neck.
 Your puppy tugging at his leash may result in a paroxysm.

 Diagnosis and Treatment

 Your veterinarian diagnoses kennel cough based on the puppy’s recent history and clinical signs.
 For instance, if coughs and also recently was adopted from a shelter or kennel, or spent time boarded at a similar facility, your puppy may, in fact, suffer from kennel cough.